vanya-vasya/website-4-bird/SECURE-PROCESSOR_SETUP_LOCALHOST.md

 ## 🔒 Security Implementation

 ### HMAC SHA256 Signatures
-All requests to/from Networx are secured with HMAC SHA256 signatures:
+All requests to/from Secure-Processor are secured with HMAC SHA256 signatures:

 ```javascript
 // Signature creation (in payment API)